andeya/goutil/README.md

 ### Cmder

-Exec cmd and catch the log the result.
+Exec cmd and catch the result.

 - import it